Abdulshakur24/social-media/README.md

 # Hello :wave:, welcome here!

-A full stack social media site, where you can login in with google authentication, and create your own feeds/pins!
+A full-stack social media site, where you can log in with google authentication and create your own feeds/pins!

 ## Tech used: